learn-co-students/phrg-bringing-it-all-together-pca-000/README.md

   In the first test we create an instance, specify, since it has never been saved before, that the instance will receive a method call to `insert`.

   In the next test, we create an instance, save it, change its name, and then specify that a call to the save method should trigger an `update`.

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-bringing-it-all-together/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-bringing-it-all-together/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Basic Dog ORM</p>